zzxwill/odps/intl.en-US/User Guide/SQL/UDT.md

 The expression in the preceding SELECT statement is similar to a Java expression and is executed in the same way as in Java.
 The expression specifies a UDT in MaxCompute.

-You can use UDFs to implement all functions provided by UDT.
+You can use UDF to implement all functions provided by UDT.
 If you use a UDF to implement the same function, you need to follow these steps:

 1. Define a UDF class.